iSarabjitDhiman/TweeterPy/docs/docs.md

             with_replies (bool, optional): Set to True if want to get the tweets user replied to, from user's profile page.
 Defaults to False. end_cursor (str, optional): Last endcursor point.
 (To start from where you left off last time).
 Defaults to None. total (int, optional): Total(Max) number of results you want to get.
 If None, extracts all results.
-Defaults to None.
+Defaults to None. pagination (bool, optional): Set to False if want to handle each page request manually.
+Use end_cursor from the previous page/request to navigate to the next page.
+Defaults to True.

         Returns:
             dict: Returns data, cursor_endpoint, has_next_page